emshakir/design-patterns/README.md

 # DESIGN PATTERNS

+## Structural Patterns

+### Adapter Pattern

+> Converts the interface of a class into another interface clients expect Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.
+Also known as **Wrapper Patter**

 ## Strategy Pattern

-> The **Strategy Pattern** defines a family of algorithms, encapsulates each
-> one, and makes them interchangeable.
-Strategy lets the algorithm vary
-> independently from clients that use it.
+> The **Strategy Pattern** defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+Strategy lets the algorithm vary independently on clients that use it.

-* Take what varies and **encapsulate** it so it won’t affect the rest of your code.
+* Take what varies and **encapsulate** it so that it won’t affect the rest of your code.
-* Fewer unintended consequences from code changes and more flexibility in your systems.
+* Fewer unintended consequences on code changes and more flexibility in your systems.

 In other words, if you’ve got some aspect of your code that is changing, say